AlfredoRamos/clean-reddit-theme/README.md

 ### Usage

-Copy the content of the generated `style.css` file to your reddit stylesheet customization page.
+Copy the content of the generated `clean-reddit-theme.min.css` file to your reddit stylesheet customization page.

 ```
 reddit.com/r/{YOUR_REDDIT}/about/stylesheet/